 Like Martin McDonagh's film it's attracted superlative reviews, albeit for somewhat different reasons.
 Whereas the former is largely driven by the intricate (and foul-mouthed) intricacies of its dialogue, the language of del Toro's film is primarily visual, a gorgeous throwback to the heyday of classic Hollywood monster and silent movies.

 The Academy Awards are infamous for revering movies that reflect back upon the film industry (in 2012 black and white hit The Artist snagged Best Picture), and there's every chance del Toro's movie could prove the dark horse.

 Chances of winning the Oscar 60%

 Director Joe Wright's Winston Churchill biopic ticks all of the Oscar boxes.
 It's based on true events, is draped in intriguing layers of historical detail (Churchill's ascent to the role of Prime Minister on the eve of World War II) and the filmmaker himself is something of an Oscar favourite, his films Atonement and Anna Karenina having been recognised by the Academy.

 Even so, pretty much all of the buzz on the movie is driven by one thing: Gary Oldman's transformative role as Churchill himself.
 It's Oldman's legacy of chameleonic performances, not to mention the uncanny accuracy of his performance, that is being driven as the main selling point of the movie.
+(Plus, he's won both BAFTAs and Golden Globes for the role.)
 Best Actor seems highly likely, but Best Picture may be just out of reach.

 Chances of winning the Oscar 50%